 Our experience with whales

-When we were on a road trip on Vancouver Island, we saw whales swimming in the ocean while walking on the beach.
+On a road trip on Vancouver Island, we saw whales swimming in the ocean while walking on the beach.

 8. Wolves